 Is it just me, or does there seem to be an endless amount of ways to make pulled pork?
 I’ve tried two variations before this one, and still like and use them to this day.
 But, I have to say that since this one makes a refreshingly light peach barbecue sauce to accompany it, it’s the winner so far.

-Although, my sister-in-law made a killer Carolina pulled pork when we were on vacation together in May.
+Although, my sister-in-law made a delicious Carolina pulled pork when we were on vacation together in May.
 That might top it, once I finally get to making it.

 Until then, take advantage of the peach season and throw this together in the morning to let it cook through out the day in the crockpot.
 When you get home, you’ll walk into a mouth-watering smell penetrating in your home.
 Slap that meat on some buns, and take a bite.